• Skip to primary navigation

 Everyone loves Donuts and these are my favourite kind.
 They are light, Fluffy, Sweet, Quick and Easy to make.

-There is also no need to prove them either.
-In this recipe, the raising agents - Baking powder and Bicarb create the lift that is needed.
+In this easy recipe, there is also no need to prove the donuts.
+Instead we use raising agent/s.
+Baking powder and Bicarbonate of Soda create the lift that is needed saving a lot of time and effort!

-Plain Flour (All Purpose flour) is best but you can also use Self Raising Flour.
+Plain Flour (All Purpose flour) is best but you can also use Self Raising Flour (Self-rising flour).
 Just omit the Baking Powder from the recipe.
+I would not recommend wholemeal flour.

 Sugar